Astrydax/SWEotE-Discord-Dice-Roller/README.md

-  !destiny     sets and manages the destiny balance for the group !crit        rolls a d100 with optional modifier and displays result of the critical hit !shipcrit    rolls a d100 with optional modifier and displays result of the ship critical hit !char        simple character stat manager.)
+  !destiny     sets and manages the destiny balance for the group !crit        rolls a d100 with optional modifier and displays result of the critical hit !shipcrit    rolls a d100 with optional modifier and displays result of the ship critical hit !char        simple character stat manager.
-  !help        displays help for topics.)
+  !help        displays help for topics.
+  !ver         displays bot version

 #Installation and Setup